-Required Element 8.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: All Programs: All Programs: CP, DI, DT, FDE: Programs are required to have policies and procedures for program operations including: a.
+Required Element 8.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: Programs are required to have policies and procedures for program operations including: a.
 Student/Intern Performance Monitoring: The program's system of monitoring student/intern performance must provide for the early detection of academic difficulty and must take into consideration professional and ethical behavior and academic integrity of the student/intern.
-Describe the program's system of monitoring student/intern performance and how it provides for the early detection of academic difficulty and takes into consideration professional and ethical behavior and academic integrity of the student/intern.
-Discuss how and when students/interns with minimal chances of success in the program are counseled into career paths that Website link to or copy of program policies related to student/intern performance monitoring, student/intern retention, and supervised practice documentation.
+All Programs: Describe the program's system of monitoring student/intern performance and how it provides for the early detection of academic difficulty and takes into consideration professional and ethical behavior and academic integrity of the student/intern.
+Discuss how and when students/interns with minimal chances of success in the program are counseled into career paths that are appropriate to their ability.
+All Programs: Website link to or copy of program policies related to student/intern performance monitoring, student/intern retention, and supervised practice documentation.
 [Programs applying for candidacy provide draft information].
-Completed forms tracking supervised practice hours for individual students/interns.
+CP, DI, DT, FDE: Program's form used to track CP, DI, DT, FDE: Completed forms tracking supervised practice hours for individual students/interns.
 [Not applicable to programs applying for candidacy].

+b.
 Student/Intern Remediation and Retention: Concerns about a student's/intern's performance in meeting program requirements are addressed promptly and adequately to facilitate student's/intern's progression in the program.
-Describe the program's procedures for tracking individual student's/intern's supervised practice hours in professional work settings, simulation, case studies and role playing.
-CP, DI, DT, FDE: Program's form used to track supervised practice hours.

-c.
+- c.
 Supervised Practice Documentation (CP, DI, DT, FDE): The program must establish procedures for tracking individual student's/intern's supervised practice hours in professional work settings and in alternate practice activities such as simulation, case studies and role playing.
 Hours granted for prior learning, if given, also must be documented.
-(Not applicable to DPD)
+(Not applicable to DPD) - d.

-d.
 Equitable Treatment: The program must establish policies to support the diverse needs of students/interns, ensure an inclusive environment, and to ensure equitable treatment by program faculty and preceptors of students/interns from all backgrounds, including race, ethnicity, national origin, gender/gender identity, sexual orientation, religion, disability, size, socioeconomic status, and age.